 A: Yes and yes!

-- Receive our regular newsletters and have access to UNA-UK publications
+- Receive our regular newsletters and have access to UNA-UK digital publications.

-Q: How will these change impact UNA Groups?
+Q: How will these changes impact UNA Groups?

 A: They devolve greater control to UNA Groups and aim to support them by reducing the administrative difficulties they have faced and making recruiting members easier.